Does your car no longer perform like it used to? Perhaps you’ve recently bought a second-hand car that feels like it’s down on power?

 Thankfully, clearing a clogged air filter is a straightforward process, so if that’s what’s causing your performance woes, you’re in luck.
 All you need to do is remove the filter (it’s found at the very front of the car and should be easy to access) and give it a good clean.
 You can use a vacuum cleaner for this, but an air line or can of compressed air works best.

-Main car engine issues Remember: an exhaust’s job is to remove fumes from the engine and cut the amount of pollution your car emits.
-When it can’t do this efficiently due to a blockage, sensors within the system will transmit to the ECU (engine control unit), which will automatically cut engine power to prevent a dangerous spike in emissions.
+Remember: an exhaust’s job is to remove fumes from the engine and cut the amount of pollution your car emits.
+When it can’t do this efficiently due to a blockage, the engine control unit (ECU) may limit power (‘limp mode’) when faults are detected to protect the engine or emissions system.

-Clearing a dirty exhaust isn’t an easy process, so you may need to take your car to a professional to have it assessed.
-However, you can generally avoid this type of issue by staying on top of engine maintenance, and ensuring that the air filter, fuel injectors, and fuel filters are kept clean and working at their best.
+Clearing a dirty exhaust system isn’t an easy process, so you may need to take your car to a professional to have it assessed.
+However, you can generally avoid this type of issue by staying on top of engine maintenance and ensuring that the air filter, fuel injectors, and fuel filters are kept clean and working at their best.

 Now it’s time to look at the mechanical issues which can cause an immediate and significant drop in engine power, starting with a faulty spark plug.